Diversity and inclusion

 The following is a list on initiatives started by the School of Graduate Studies to make graduate education more diverse and inclusive at Memorial:

-EDI Lunch and Learn Series
+SGS Diversity Dialogue: Lunch and Learn Series

-The EDI committee will host a Lunch & Learn session once a month, as part of Memorial's EDI initiative.
+The Diversity committee will host a Lunch & Learn session once a month, as part of Memorial's EDI initiative.
 Each session will consist of a panel discussion with audience participation.
 Lunch is provided.
 For more information and to register for a session, please visit the Equity, Diversity and Inclusion (EDI) Lunch & Learn web page.

 Holistic Review in Graduate Admissions